wangfowen/owenwangdotcom/_posts/2014-08-20-path-of-least-regret.md

 held for me dissipated.
 My ego recovered and I had learned the basics of something I'd wanted.
 Everyone lived happily ever after.

-Often we forgo experiences because of the initial discomfort.
-It feels nice to settle into a routine.
-Why break the mold?
-Especially when it comes to trying something different, there will certainly be uneasiness to start as we suck and struggle through the learning curve.
+Often we forgo experiences because of the initial discomfort, like what I felt in salsa.
+That bashing our ego feels from not knowing what we're doing.
+There will certainly be uneasiness to start as we suck and struggle through the learning curve and the unknown.
 Sucking as the name implies sucks.

+In contrast, we could just settle into a routine and not break the mold.
+Avoid all the pain.
 But if you think about what future-you would want, wouldn't he or she have wanted to have learned that new skill?
 To have tried that thing they hadn't before?
+Would future-you have thought "if only I didn't try that", or is it more likely they'd think "if only I did".

-Unfortunately, wanting something enough doesn't make it happen, which is why present-you has to take action towards making it happen.
-Even if it's unpleasant at the beginning.
+Unfortunately, wanting something enough doesn't make it happen.
+Present-you has to take action towards making it happen, even if it's unpleasant at the beginning.
 So next time you ponder about a decision, I say screw the path of least resistance.
 Take the path of least regret.